/*

 <<goto "Enroute1">>You cross PALEO at FL230.
 Washington Center has you.
 You are cruising at 305 KTAS, ground speed 320 with a slight tailwind.
 The flight plan: PALEO, V308, to MXE (Modena VOR), then to PHLBO intersection, then V16 to BIGGY intersection, then direct KTEB for vectors to the approach.

 Estimated time to BIGGY: thirty-one minutes.
-You are configured, briefed, relaxed — for the next ten minutes.
+You are configured, briefed, relaxed.
+For the next ten minutes.

 At PALEO plus six, New York Center (who has not yet worked you) calls Washington Center on interphone.
 You can hear a two-way transfer of control back and forth between the sectors, and the Washington controller returns.